Leftover Thanksgiving Casserole

 The leftover Thanksgiving casserole was invented by us, the people who habitually make too much for holiday dinner and then are stuck with lots and lots of meat and sides leftover.
 The best way to use them is to recreate them and add something new to create a whole new dish.

-What We Love About This Thanksgiving Leftover Casserole Recipe
+Why This Thanksgiving Leftover Casserole Recipe is a Keeper

 Casseroles are pure comfort food.
 Busy mothers have been making them for centuries for their families, Masterclass takes a deep dive into everyone’s favorite layered dinner.
 Leftover Thanksgiving Casserole.